nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 ## Classical N-Grams

-A classic example of a nonparametric language model is the humble **n-gram**.
-An n-gram is essentially a sequence of n items from a given text.
-These items can either be characters, words, or tokens (defined in the model).
+An **n-gram** is a sequence of n tokens from a given text, and an **n-gram language model** estimates the probability of each token by **counting how frequently it follows the previous n-1 tokens** in the training dataset.

-Normally, datasets consist of many text documents, but for simplicity, let's say our dataset is the following string:
+Normally, datasets consist of many text documents, but for simplicity, let's say our dataset is the following string of characters, with each token being a single character:

 ```
 AABBCCBC
 ```

 We could model this with n-grams of various sizes.
-For $n=1$ (AKA a unigram), we would basically create a mapping of each character to the number of times they appear in the dataset:
+For $n=1$ (AKA a unigram), since there are no previous tokens ($n-1=0$), we just count how many times each character appears in the dataset:

 ```
-Counts:       Normalized:
+Counts:       Probabilities:
-A -> 2        A -> .25
+A: 2          A: .25
-B -> 3        B -> .375
+B: 3          B: .375
-C -> 3        C -> .375
+C: 3          C: .375
 ```

-If we wanted to generate more of the sequence, we could just sample from the normalized counts which make a probability distribution of the potential next token.
+If we wanted to generate more of the sequence, we could just sample from the probability distribution to generate the next token.

 This unigram model isn't entirely too useful as it doesn't use any context of past characters.
 To gain better modeling capability, we can include the context of the previous character by expanding $n$ from $1$ to $2$ (AKA a bigram).

 This causes our lookup table to go from a list of size $n$ to a matrix of size $n\times n$, where the columns are the previous character and the rows are the current character:

 ```
-Counts:            Normalized:
+Counts:            Probabilities:
    A  B  C             A    B    C
 A  1  0  0         A  .5    0    0
 B  1  1  1         B  .5  .33   .5
 C  0  2  1         C   0  .66   .5
 ```

-If we wanted to generate more of the sequence, we would look at the last character, and sample from its column, as each column represents the probability distribution over the vocabulary. [^0]n-grams are essentially ($n-1$)-order Markov chains.
+To generate more of the sequence, we would look at the last character and sample from its column, as each column represents the probability distribution over the potential next tokens.[^2]

 We can see that the larger $n$ is, the more previous tokens the model takes into account.
-This leads to better language modeling ability, but causes the lookup table increases exponentially in size, making large $n$ unviable in practice.
+This leads to more accurate language modeling ability, but causes the lookup table to **grow exponentially in size**, which makes using large values of $n$ intractable in practice.

-## Unbounded N-Grams
+## Suffix Arrays and Unbounded N-Grams

-I first came across this concept in the paper, [Infini-gram]().
-Essentially, instead of computing the lookup table for all n-grams for a specific $n$, we can instead simulate any arbitrary n-gram lookup table for a dataset by using a [suffix array]().
+Essentially, instead of computing the lookup table for all n-grams for a specific $n$, we can instead simulate any arbitrary n-gram lookup table for a dataset by using a [suffix array](https://en.wikipedia.org/wiki/Suffix_array).
 This makes using n-grams for large $n$ tractable.

 A **suffix array** is a sorted array of all suffixes of a piece of text.
 It is easiest to understand with an example.
-Let's have the same example dataset as before, but with each character's index below it:
+Let's take the same example as before, but with each character's index below it:

 ```
 A A B B C C B C   # Dataset
-0 1 2 3 4 5 6 7   # Indices
+0 1 2 3 4 5 6 7   # Token Indices
 ```

 Below is a list of all the suffixes of this string (including their starting position index), along with a lexographically sorted version: